What Is a Hip Replacement?

-Metal Ball with Plastic Cup (MoP)
+What Is a Metal Ball With Plastic Cup (MoP) Hip Replacement?

 This type of hip implant has been in use since the 1960s.
 The plastic, made of polyethylene has a smooth surface which minimizes the friction as the ball moves in the socket.
 The plastic used in the implant is fairly soft and does produce a lot of debris.
 The breakdown of the liner can lead to osteolysis and will ultimately cause the device to fail as it has a limited lifespan.

 What Is a Metal Ball With Metal Cup (MoM) Hip Replacement?

 Metal-on-metal implants were designed to increase durability.
 They use larger ball and socket shapes to provide maximum mobility.
 Makers market these versions to a younger demographic as they could last longer and promote an active lifestyle.
 Metal-on-metal implants have been the focus of many recalls and investigations for design defects and failure rates.

 What Is a Ceramic Ball With Plastic Cup (CoP) Hip Replacement?

 The plastic used in the cup or lining of the socket is harder than that used in the MoP design.
 The products are fairly reliable, but there is still the change for debris causing a risk of osteolysis.

 What Is a Ceramic Ball With Ceramic Cup (CoC) Hip Replacement?